CC-BY Trolls

 What can we do to protect ourselves from such attacks, which are legal but at the very least go against the spirit of free software and documents?

-• The best method to protect your self is a) to perfectly know under which terms the pictures you are going to reuse are licensed, and b) to thoroughly fulfill all license requirements.
+• The best method to protect yourself is a) to perfectly know under which terms the pictures you are going to reuse are licensed, and b) to thoroughly fulfill all license requirements.

 • A good method is to focus on CC0 licensed pictures[8] as — for example — offered by pxhere.com[9]: a license, which does not require anything, cannot be misused to file a lawsuit against you.